devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 > [!TIP]
 >
-> There is a third party NPM package, named [Pizza Logger](https://www.npmjs.com/package/pizza-logger), that you can use to supply your logs to Grafana.
+> There is a third party NPM package, named [JWT Pizza Logger](https://www.npmjs.com/package/jwt-pizza-logger), that you can use to supply your logs to Grafana.
 If you wish to use this package, you can view the documentation on NPM for more information.

 ### Add HTTP logging code